elephantscale/es-training-new/course-outlines/AI/Coding-with-AI.md

 (C) Copyright Elephant Scale

-August 12, 2025
+August 13, 2025

 ## Course Description

-* AI opens ways to building smart applications as never before.
+* AI opens ways to building software as never before.
   * As Andrew Ng says, AI will not replace programmers; rather, programmers that use AI will replace those programmers that do not use AI.
   * In this course, the students learn how to build systems using AI.